erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 For the price paid, and the hardware supplied, Chromebooks are very cost effective devices for STEM and coding generally, and are well suited to running GNU/linux distributions.

+# Cautionary note

+This SuzyQ adaptor has been tested successfully on a CR50 based Lenovo Ideapad Chromebook with a GeminiLake motherboard, but your mileage may vary on other devices, and there is always a possibility of harm being done to USB ports if specifications change or there are during assembly.